kernvalley/events.kernvalley.us/_events/2024/2024-07-12-kick-and-flip.md

 ---

 A long-awaited dream becomes reality!
-On July 12th, 2024, Lake Isabella and the KRV celebrate the grand opening of the George & Darlene Randall Skate Park with a community block party.
+On July 12th, 2024, Lake Isabella and the KRV celebrate the grand opening of the George & Darlene Randall Skatepark with a community block party.
 This event signifies more than just a new place to skate – it marks a turning point for our community.

 ## Official Skate Park Ribbon Cutting